brimdata/zed/docs/zed/README.md

 can be located in a similar fashion, then its corresponding commit object can be used to construct that data of that branch at that past point in time.

- > Note that time travel using time stamps is a forthcoming feature.
+ > Note that time travel using timestamps is a forthcoming feature.

 ### 1.6 Search Indexes